unitycontainer/documentation/tutorials/lifetime/resolve.md

 If type `a` is a singleton, the logic is easy.
 But if you require each instance of `c` to have a unique `a`, you could use per resolve lifetime.
 The instance of `a` will act as a singleton only during that one resolution.
 Next call to resolve the dependent type will create a new object.

-In the case of recursion, the singleton behavior still applies and prevents circular dependency.
+In the case of recursion, the singleton behavior is still applies and prevents circular dependency.

 ## The Lifetime Manager